Take nateglinide up to 30 minutes before each of your three main meals.

 - Before you start the treatment, read the manufacturer's printed information leaflet from inside the pack.
 It will give you more information about nateglinide tablets and will provide you with a full list of the side-effects which you may experience from taking them.

 - Take nateglinide exactly as your doctor tells you to.
-The dose is one tablet three times daily, before your main meals (usually breakfast, lunch and dinner).
+The usual dose is one tablet three times daily, before your main meals (usually breakfast, lunch and dinner).
 It is best to take the tablet immediately before you eat your meal, but it can be taken up to 30 minutes before a meal.
 If you miss a meal, do not take a tablet.

 - Swallow the tablet with a drink of water.
 Do not break or crush the tablets.